Chapter Five: Combat

 his follow-up frying pan attack for the cumulative total

 Skill - a critical hit!
-She elects to use the Bonus Die for Overskill Damage, since the roll has already succeeded.
+She elects to use the Overskill Benny for a bonus die of Damage.

 Dan is killed; he has no chance to make his second attack

 with the frying pan.
 Dan's player casts the minifig's

 head away from the body and sprinkles the area with

 red bricks for blood.
 Players will then have to decide

 on an appropriate Use rating for Yoko's subsequent attempts

 to get her friends to help hide the body.